What is Lifeline Assistance?

 - You may apply in person for Lifeline Assistance at Farmers Telecommunications Cooperative’s business office, located at 144 McCurdy Avenue North in Rainsville, Alabama, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
 You may also apply at our Higdon business office, located at 30286 Alabama Hwy 71 in Bryant, Alabama or at our Fort Payne office located at 2612 Gault Avenue North, Suite D in Fort Payne, Alabama.
 Our Bryant and Fort Payne offices are open between the hours of 8:00 a.m. and 4:00 p.m.
 Monday through Friday.

-- You must complete the Lifeline application form and bring proof of your eligibility for Lifeline Assistance based on either your household income or participation in one of the qualifying low-income assistance programs.
+- You must complete the Lifeline Worksheet and the Lifeline application form.
+Bring proof of your eligibility for Lifeline Assistance based on either your household income or participation in one of the qualifying low-income assistance programs.

 - If you have questions about Lifeline Assistance, you may call Farmers’ customer service representatives at 256-638-2144, or toll-free at 1-866-638-2144, during normal business hours.